About Me

 Although I always wanted to play saxophone, I grew up playing French Horn because it was the "free instrument" my Iowa high school gave me.
 I finally learned to play sax in my thirties when I was a lonely single professor at Dartmouth.

-Now that I'm retired, I've joined a number of professional music orgs (NAME, NYSMMA, NASA, and APME), I write academic articles on music, and I give conference speeches on making music more fun.
+Now that I'm retired, I'm active in a number of professional music orgs (MEIEA, NAME, NASA, NYSMMA, and APME), I write academic articles on music, and I speak at music conferences on making music more fun.
 More fun for students, for adults, . . . or for new retirees.

 I've played in a dozen different bands -- mostly pop and rock bands, but also a Grateful Dead quartet, a 18-piece WWII-vet swing band, an Ella Fitzgerald jazz quartet, a country rock bar band, an Indie trio in Amsterdam, a Steely Dan tribute band, and a 5-piece Dutch funk band.